We advise patients to attend a pre operative appointment prior to surgery, this allows the nursing team to do the following:

 - Please contact the nursing staff with any queries you have

-- Mild sedation is given during surgery and it is important you do not drive afterwards
+- Premedication is given during surgery and it is important that following your procedure you do not drive and that you are accompanied by a responsible adult on leaving the clinic.